mia-platform/mlp/docs/20_setup.md

 wget -q --https-only --secure-protocol=TLSv1_2 https://github.com/mia-platform/mlp/releases/download/v2.4.0/mlp-linux-amd64 -O /tmp/mlp
 ```

-After you have downloaded the file you can validate it against the checksum you can find at this [url] running the
+After you have downloaded the file you can validate it against the [checksum] running the command:
-command:

 ```sh
 sha256sum /tmp/mlp